This section covers the basics of how to download and install PyCTest.

 For this you need to get the source from the PyCTest repository on GitHub.
 Download the source to your local computer using git by opening a terminal and running:

 $ git clone https://github.com/jrmadsen/pyctest.git

-After navigating to inside the pyctest directory, you can install PyCTest by building/compiling the shared libraries and either of the following standard Python installation commands:
+After navigating to inside the PyCTest directory, you can install PyCTest by building/compiling the shared libraries and running the install script: